rorosaga/C_whale/README.md

 1. Clone the C_Whale repository from [GitHub](https://github.com/C_Whale).
 2. Build the C_Whale compiler using the provided build script.
 3. Ensure that the C_Whale binary is in your system's PATH.

+## Design Choices

+C_Whale is designed to streamline Dockerfile management, image creation, and container deployment using a C-based language.
+The following design choices have been made to enhance usability, efficiency, and maintainability:

+### **1. C-Based Syntax**

+The decision to use a C-based syntax aims to leverage the familiarity of the C language, making it accessible to a broad audience of developers.
+This choice allows users to define Dockerfile instructions in a manner that closely resembles traditional C programming.

+### **2. Modular Structure**

+C_Whale adopts a modular structure with distinct components for image creation (`orca`), container management (`beluga`), information retrieval (`dolphin`), and system cleanup (`bluewhale`).
+This separation facilitates a clear and organized syntax for each set of functionalities.

+### **3. Intuitive Command Naming**

+Commands in C_Whale are named after marine animals (ORCA, BELUGA, DOLPHIN, BLUEWHALE) to provide an intuitive and memorable way to associate each set of commands with its specific functionality.
+This naming convention aims to enhance user experience and ease of understanding.

+### **4. Action-Subcommand Pattern**

+The language adopts an action-subcommand pattern for each command, promoting a clear and concise syntax.
+Users can specify actions (e.g., `create` or `prune_images`) followed by subcommands (e.g., `from`, `commands`, `image_name`).
+This pattern is designed to enhance readability and expressiveness.

+### **5. Examples for Clarity**

+To facilitate user understanding, the documentation includes comprehensive examples demonstrating the usage of each command.
+These examples showcase common scenarios, providing users with practical insights into how to effectively utilize C_Whale for Docker-related tasks.

 ## ORCA